thumbor/thumbor/docs/how_to_upload_images.rst

 --------------

-POSTing is the only method allowed by default when you activate the upload module.
+**POST**ing is the only method allowed by default when you activate the upload module.
 It allows new images to be sent to Thumbor.

 In order to upload a new image, you have two choices : \* send an HTTP